Brian Little: Playing career

-On leaving school in May 1969, Little signed for Aston Villa who would be relegated to the Third Division for the first and only time in their history in the following season.
-He played a full season for the Aston Villa Youth side and subsequently made his senior debut on 30 October 1971, in a 4–1 win over Blackburn Rovers in the Third Division at Villa Park.
+On leaving school in May 1969, Little signed for Aston Villa who would be relegated to the Third Division for the first and only time in their history the following season.

+Little played a full season for the Aston Villa Youth side and subsequently made his senior debut on 30 October 1971, in a 4–1 win over Blackburn Rovers in the Third Division at Villa Park.
 He only made two senior appearances that season but was a key player in Villa's FA Youth Cup winning side of 1972.
 By 1973–74, with Villa in the Second Division, he was a regular first team player.
 He made 247 appearances for the club and scored 60 goals, and made one full international appearance for England in 1975.

 He was part of Villa's League Cup winning teams of 1975 and 1977, scoring two goals in the second replay victory over Everton in the latter final, as well as helping the club climb from the Third to First Division in the early part of the decade, scoring 20 league goals in the 1974–75 season when they were runners-up and clinched promotion to the First Division.
 His playing career came to a halt in 1980 when he retired at the age of 26 due to a knee injury.